CREATIVE NEPALI COOKING WITH TULSI REGMI

 (Nepali Shrimp Curried with Lapsi)

-(Sesame-Flavored Shrimp Saut?ed in Spices)
+Shrimp Sautéed in Spices)

-(Nepali Crispy Smoked Fish Saut?ed with Chilies)
+Sukuti (Nepali Crispy Smoked Fish

 Shrimp Bhutuwa